Nabila-hlz/LibraryManagementSustem/README.md

 # 📚 LibraryManagementSystem

 A **Library Management System** desktop application built using **C++** and the **Qt GUI framework**.
-This system helps streamline library operations for staff and users (students/teachers), offering a modern interface for managing resources.
+This system helps streamline library operations for staff and users (students/teachers).

 ### For Library Employees
 - Add new books and media resources